IDEA-FinAI/RagVL/README.md

 --clip_topk 20 \ # we first retrieve 20 candidates by default
 ```

-To eval the oracle settings on WebQA / MultimodalQA, you can employ the following command:
+To evaluate the oracle settings on WebQA / MultimodalQA, you can employ the following command:

 ```
 python webqa_oracle.py \  # same arguments on mmqa_oracle.py
 ```

 ## Citation
-If you interested or inspired by this work, you can cite us by:
+If you are interested or inspired by this work, you can cite us by:
 ```sh
 @article{chen2024mllm,
   title={MLLM Is a Strong Reranker: Advancing Multimodal Retrieval-augmented Generation via Knowledge-enhanced Reranking and Noise-injected Training},